jamesmfriedman/flagg/README.md

 ### `localStore`

-Saves feature flag settings to localStore to persist between tabs and browser restarts.
+Saves feature flag settings to localStorage to persist between tabs and browser restarts.
 All keys in localStorage will be prefixed with `ff`.
 Browser only.

 ### `sessionStore`

-Saves feature flag settings to sessionStore which will only live in the current tab and the current browsing session.
+Saves feature flag settings to sessionStorage which will only live in the current tab and the current browsing session.
 All keys in sessionStorage will be prefixed with `ff`.
 Browser only.

 ### `urlStore`: Readonly